jasonkim7288/rails_tutor_booking/README.md

 ## Functionality / features
 Tutor Booking app is fully responsive from mobile to desktop and uses Google Maps API so that users can easily check out the place where the session will take place.
 ### Home page
-The first screen when users enter this Tutor Booking App is the motto "Helping each other will make you great developers" which is the purpose of this app.
+The first screen when users enter this Tutor Booking App show the motto, "Helping each other will make you great developers", which is the purpose of this app.
 There is a search field on the navbar which users can search tutor sessions by tutor's name, tutor's details, comments, tutor session's details.
 In the middle of the page, users can filter the tutor sessions list by their place type and category.
 At the bottom of this page, there will be 12 recent tuto sessions list.
 ### Tutor session detail page
 On top of the tutor session detail page, there is a category for the current tutor session which is clickable and leads to the related filtered tutor sessions list.
 Users can check the title, description, the tutor's information, schedule, place or video conference URL, participants, the number of seats remained, etc. They are also able to create, edit, and delete comments on the current tutor session.